 We have all been nearly inundated with news stories regarding the newfound dangers relating to taking our focus off of the road while driving.
 Most of us already understood the basic premise that paying attention to our driving environment was advisable, but in recent years many different studies have been done that have attempted to quantify the risks of distracted driving.
 Whether people can specifically describe the results of any of these studies or not does not seem to be important, as the general knowledge seems to have reached motorists.

-Unfortunately, it also seems that even though these risks have been acknowledged by many drivers that some of them are simply not heeding the warnings that come with them.
+have been acknowledged by many drivers that some of them are simply not heeding the warnings that come with them.
 State Farm Insurance has been tracking the percentage of drivers who have admitted to logging onto the Internet while driving since this capability first became readily available in 2009.
 Despite all of the information regarding the dangers of distracted driving that has come out, this tracking indicates that not only are people not avoiding the Internet while driving, but that more of them are actually browsing while behind the wheel.

 An article that describes the ongoing study can be found here, and in it we see certain statistics that are quite troubling with regards to the number of people who go online while driving.
 For instance: